St Andrews Golf Club

 St Andrews Golf Club, originally known as St Andrews Mechanics Golf Club, is a private members' golf club located in St Andrews, Scotland.
 The club is one of the oldest golf clubs in the world, having been established in 1843.

 The club does not own its own golf course; instead, members use the seven courses comprising St Andrews Links, who are owned by Fife Council and operated by a charitable trust.
-The club owns its clubhouse, adjacent to the Old Course, the most famous of the St Andrews Links.
+The club owns its clubhouse, adjacent to the Old Course, the most famous of the St Andrews courses.
 Former members of the club have won The Open Championship, including Old Tom Morris and Young Tom Morris who both won the title on four occasions each.
 In total 11 members have won the title with 20 victories.

 History

 Old Tom Morris (L) and Young Tom Morris (R) were both members of St Andrews Golf Club.

 The St Andrews Golf Club was established by 11 local tradesmen on 29 September 1843 as the St Andrews Mechanics Golf Club.
 The founding members were: William Ayton (Cabinet maker), John Keddie (Joiner), George Morris (Butler) elder brother of Old Tom Morris, Alexander Bruce (Cabinet maker), John Lynn (Tailor), Robert Patterson (Slater), Alexander Carstairs (Cabinet maker), Adam McPherson (Plasterer), David Todd Junior (Painter), James Herd (Mason), and James McPherson (Dancing Master).

 In 1851 it was proposed by the then club captain, James Howie, that the club should change its name to St Andrews Golf Club or similar name.
 On 22 September 1853, the Fifeshire Journal reported that the Mechanics Golf Club had changed its name to the St Andrews Golf Club.
 In the second half of the 19th century the St Andrews Golf Club was the strongest golf club in Scotland, with members such as Allan Robertson, he is generally regarded as being the best golfer in Scotland from 1843 until his death.
 However he never had the chance to play in The Open Championship.
 When Robertson died, no one knew who the best golfer was, and so a tournament was born to determine the name of the champion golfer of the year.